BillisC/microHAL/README.md

 - Serves as a library for future projects

 Can I use it for **any** STM32 F4 series MCU?
-- Probably, but its designed for F446RE so don't blame me if anything burns
+- Yes, but it's tested with an F446RE so don't blame me if anything burns

 ### Preparation
 Install the required tools (CMake **must** be >= 3.21):